zbicin/zbicin.github.io/source/_posts/The-concept-of-an-idea-bag.md

 It *helps maintaining a clear state of mind*, without the baggage of remembering something.
 Noting interrupting thoughts down allows to get back on track immediately while keeping the brain satisfied, because the super-exciting idea will be eventually taken care of.

 I strongly encourage you to give it a try.
 Next time you want to stay focused open up a notepad and store all your random ideas that are not related to your current work there.
-Then immediately get back to your main task and take care of the ideas only after you finish the main issue.
+Then immediately get back to your main task and take care of the ideas only after yo

+{% unsplash p qNPESem_t4I "Lee Campbell" %}